 (Physics Majors Forewarned.
 This Is An Analogy, Not Science.)

 I propose this question because I always hear people talking about the power of intention.
 That it’s the thought that counts, or that you get points for trying.
-In reality, though, I don’t see power in not being able to do what you intend to do.
-If you try to cook bacon and burn it does it still taste as good as you were hoping?
-If you smack your girlfriend on the ass and she slaps you in the face are you still giving her what you think she wants?
-If a water pipe busts while you’re doing a home repair was it still a good idea to forgo professional help?
+In reality though, I don’t see power in not being able to do what you intend to do.
+If you try to cook bacon and burn it does it still taste as good as you were hoping for?
+No. If you smack your girlfriend on the ass and she slaps you in the face are you still giving her what you think she wants?
+No. If a water pipe busts while you’re doing a home repair was it still a good idea to forgo professional help?
+No.

-Relationships are in fact the perfect examples and non-examples of real power.
-Whereby, they generally revolve around us frequently working very hard to accomplish things within them – our intentions: to do good, to help others, to display affection, to give or gain support, to uncover a smile, etc. and our efficiency or inefficiency in getting these things accomplished.
-Unfortunately, more often than we would like, all that time and work we put in trying to garner those results and fulfill our intentions produces an unintended result.
-A negative result.
-A result we never see coming, and are hopeless to rationalize.
+Relationships are the perfect examples of this vacuum of power.
+Whereby, they generally revolve around people frequently working very hard to accomplish things within them – their intentions: to do good, to help others, to display affection, to give or gain support, to uncover a smile, etc. – and the efficiency or inefficiency in getting these things accomplished.

 The worst part is that when we are doing the actual work in these instances, and even upon reflecting on our time spent in that work, we are always so sure we are doing the right thing and that we are well on our way to fulfilling our intentions.
 But, for some reason it just doesn’t work out the way we intended.
 We can almost see the other person’s smile as we reveal the fruits of our labor to them in our mind.
-It’s so obvious to us.
-So what the hell happens?
-Where along the line does the power of our intention cease to realize its power?
-What’s missing from our equation that makes us powerless?
+But, then, SPLAT!

 To dissect this quandary, and solve the equation, lets operate under the assumption that the greatest power we have is love, and that in order for love to be successful it cannot be a power that is reserved for oneself.
 Therefore, to be truly powerful you have to give love to others.
-And, others have to feel your love.
+And, others have to feel your love in return.

 Pause here for a second, and allow yourself some time to think about that.
 Because what this conundrum provides us with is a clue to solve this incredibly complex problem.
-What this should tell you is that in order for you to be efficient with your time and your work and create powerful relationships that fulfill the power of our intentions: you need to spend your time working from a perspective that is not your own.
-If you want to affect something in other words, you need to think about what it would think, feel, or want.
-Not about how what you intend to do should make them think, feel, or want.
+What this should tell you is that in order for you to be efficient with your time and your work and create powerful relationships and fulfill the power of our intentions: you need to spend your time working from a perspective that is not your own.
+If you want to affect someone in other words, you need to think about what that someone would think, feel, or want, not about how what you intend to do should make them think, feel, or want.
 And, definitely not what you would think, feel, or want in the same instance.
 The answer to how you do that is quite simple.

 Many accomplished thinkers say that in order to learn something new we need to approach it with a ‘beginners mind’.
 What this means is that too often in life we make assumptions about things based on existing knowledge that we have; which in turn resists the acceptance of new knowledge.
 Not allowing us to see things clearly, as it is, without false pretenses.
 Therefore, if you want to learn how to do something new, you need to approach things as if you know nothing at all.
 In other words, the more you can accept your own ignorance of the world; quite likely, the more you will gain from your interactions with it.

 How that pertains to relationships; is that, we must understand that we only know what we know, and even that is incredibly arbitrary.
-We don’t know what another person knows, or wants, or feels, or thinks.
+We don’t know what another person knows, or wants, or feels, or thinks regardless of what we believe.
 So, in order for us to act positively and produce the results we desire (to have others feel our love), we must first realize that we have to have an external variable to show us how.
 Otherwise, we are just giving conditionally.

-Therefore, to bring it all together, If you are in a relationship that is unsuccessful or if you are trying to have a successful one, and want to do things as you intend to do, you need to agree on two things.
+Therefore, to bring it all together, If you are in a relationship that is unsuccessful or if you are trying to have a successful one, and want to do things as you intend to do, you need to accept two things.
 First, we must agree that a successful relationship means both parties gain something positive from that relationship – love.
 Second, we have to acknowledge our own ignorance, or at least remind ourselves of it, and take any answers we have currently with a grain of salt.
 If you want to make sure your intentions are successful, you need to first seek feedback from that which you want to affect.
-In other words, both parties have to take ownership and active (wanted) roles within that relationship.
+In other words, both parties have to take ownership and active, wanted roles within that relationship.
 That is, don’t pretend the other person is a fucking minder reader.
-Ask questions, give feedback, tell the other person what you want.
-And, most importantly, be honest.
+Ask questions, give feedback, and for God’s sake tell the other person what you want.
 That is the only way to get what you want.
 The rest is a crap shoot.

 Of course, all this sounded really good in my head.
 Sometimes, lots of times, it’s all easier said than done.
 So, keep trying.
-Just collect the input you receive after each experiment and improve your methods.
+Collect the input you receive after each experiment and improve your methods as you go.